openstack/glance/doc/source/glanceapi.rst

 * ``x-image-meta-name``

-  This header is required.
+  This header is required, unless reserving an image.
 Its value should be the name of the image.

   Note that the name of an image *is not unique to a Glance node*.
 It would be an unrealistic expectation of users to know all the unique